zetxqx/gateway-api-inference-extension/site-src/reference/x-spec.md

 expected to operate within an InferencePool sharing compute capacity with other InferenceObjectives, defined by the Inference Platform Admin.

-InferenceObjective's modelName (not the ObjectMeta name) is unique for a given InferencePool, if the name is reused, an error will be shown on the status of a InferenceObjective that attempted to reuse.
-The oldest InferenceObjective, based on creation timestamp, will be selected to remain valid.
-In the event of a race condition, one will be selected at random.

 _Appears in:_